Use only a government licensed estate agent with a valid AMI number.

 Take your time and don’t rush into making such an important decision as buying your home in Portugal.
 Serious agents will never try to push you.

-Appoint a reputable solicitor or lawyer (advogado), who also speaks your language, so that all the necessary searches and legal requirements are met.
-A solicitor is still essential despite the fact that Portuguese law protects both buyer and seller.
-If you give a notarized power of attorney to your solicitor, he or she will be able to deal with all the other following legal steps on your behalf.
+Appoint a reputable solicitor or lawyer (advogado/a), who also speaks your language, so that all the necessary searches and legal requirements are met.
+A solicitor or lawyer is still essential despite the fact that Portuguese law protects both buyer and seller.
+If you give a notarized power of attorney to your solicitor or lawyer, he or she will be able to deal with all the other following legal steps on your behalf.
 VerdeLand can recommend a few reputable solicitors.
-Their fees vary between 0.75% and 1.5 % (plus IVA/VAT/MwSt.) of the property value.
+Solicitor or lawyer fees are usualle around 1 % (plus IVA/VAT) of the property value.

 Instruct a surveyor to look at the property.
-While not compulsory in Portugal we recommend that you have a survey.
-A professional surveyor, normally a civil engineer (engenheiro civil) will be able to highlight any potential problems with the property itself, or tell you about any new roads or planned developments in the area.
+While not compulsory in Portugal we recommend that you have a survey done.
+A professional surveyor will be able to highlight any potential problems with the property itself, or tell you about any new roads or planned developments in the area.
 Arrange your mortgage, or alternative finance, if not in place.
 We recommend talking to at least two local banks, which will normally offer to finance up to 70%, subject to valuation and sufficient income.
-We recommend to use Barclays Bank, BPI, Santander Totta or UCI.
-The interest rates in Portugal are variable and depend on the EURIBOR-rates in the Euro zone.
-(Local banks finance property purchases in Euro, not in Sterling.)
+We recommend to use Banco BPI, Santander Totta or Millennium BCP.
+The interest rates in Portugal are variable and depend on the EURIBOR-rates in the Euro zone plus the Spread (bank margin).
+Local banks finance property purchases in Euro only.

 Sign a promissory contract of buying and selling (Contrato Promessa de Compra e Venda).
 It is not essential to have this legally binding contract signed in front of a notary.
 It also does not have to be registered in the land registry office but a provisional registration is recommended if completion (Escritura do Contrato de Compra e Venda) is not scheduled within a short period of time after signing the promissory contract.

 Pay a deposit to secure the property.
-Depending on the terms of your promissory contract and the type of property you are buying, this will vary between 10% and 30% of the purchase price.
-Before you hand over your deposit you should be certain that this is the property for you, because if you refuse to complete the purchase you will not be able to get your deposit back and you could be sued for compensation.
-If the seller pulls out, you'll be entitled to twice your deposit in compensation.
+Depending on the terms of your promissory contract and the type of property you are buying, completed or under construction, this will vary between 10% and 30% of the purchase price.
+Before you hand over your deposit you should be certain that this is really the ideal property for you, because if you refuse to complete the purchase you might not be able to get your deposit back and or could be sued for completion (Execução Espicifica).
+If the seller pulls out, you'll be entitled to twice your deposit in compensation or you can sue the seller for completion.

-Arrange a date for completion (Escritura de Compra e Venda) and signing the deeds in front of the notary.
+Arrange a date for completion (Escritura de Compra e Venda) and signing the deeds in front of the notary or at the Land Registry Office ('Casa Pronta').
 This can be done by your solicitor or lawyer if he or she has notarized Power of Attorney.
 You will become the legal owner of the property with completion once the deeds are signed by the parties and the public or private notary.

 Arrange for property insurance.
 We recommend various reliable insurance brokers.
 Local banks also provide competitive property insurances.